The History of the London English Study Group

 Prerequisites and Selection Criteria

-Priority will go to prospective English, English/Creative Writing and Theater concentrators in the class of 2018.
+Priority will go to declared and prospective English and English/Creative Writing concentrators in the class of 2020.
 But there are no formal prerequisites for the program, and all Colgate students may apply, regardless of their concentration.

 Calendar and Deadlines